KasperSkytte/MC-prediction/data/create_datasets.md

     ## Before: 46412 OTUs
     ## After: 45752 OTUs

-    ## 3519 samples and 46908 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 92 samples and 43204 OTUs

-    ## 241 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
-    ## Before: 43204 OTUs
-    ## After: 42963 OTUs

     ## 3480 samples and 50175 OTUs have been filtered
     ## Before: 3611 samples and 90112 OTUs
     ## After: 131 samples and 39937 OTUs

     ## 0 OTU's have been filtered.

-    ## 3500 samples and 52727 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 111 samples and 37385 OTUs

-    ## 188 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
-    ## Before: 37385 OTUs
-    ## After: 37197 OTUs

-    ## 3500 samples and 55745 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 111 samples and 34367 OTUs

-    ## 145 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
-    ## Before: 34367 OTUs
-    ## After: 34222 OTUs

-    ## 3485 samples and 54412 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 126 samples and 35700 OTUs

-    ## 2780 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
-    ## Before: 35700 OTUs
-    ## After: 32920 OTUs

-    ## 3500 samples and 62455 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 111 samples and 27657 OTUs

-    ## 0 OTU's have been filtered.

-    ## 3541 samples and 57886 OTUs have been filtered
-    ## Before: 3611 samples and 90112 OTUs
-    ## After: 70 samples and 32226 OTUs

-    ## 1261 OTUs not present in more than 0.1% relative abundance in any sample have been filtered
-    ## Before: 32226 OTUs
-    ## After: 30965 OTUs

     ## 3463 samples and 50983 OTUs have been filtered
     ## Before: 3611 samples and 90112 OTUs